Due to COVID-19, the 2020 cohort is now a hybrid online program

-The Commercial Space Studies graduate certificate program consists of four fully-accredited courses and a team project.
+The Commercial Space Studies graduate certificate program consists of four courses and a team project.
 The credits are currently transferable to Florida Tech and select partner universities with other university acceptances planned in the future.

 If you are interested in transferring the ISU-CSE courses to your home university, please reach out via the contact page.